A. F. Blakemore: History

 A.F.
 Blakemore & Son Ltd was started in 1917 as a counter service grocery store by Arthur Blakemore and his wife.
 After early success, they branched into supplying other groceries, at first bags and other provisions, later with products for resale.

 Arthur Blakemore was followed by his son, Frank, who in turn was followed by his son, Peter Blakemore.
 The company is still owned by the family.

 A.F.
 Blakemore & Son Ltd was one of the first companies involved in symbol group trading in the 1950s.

+The current CEO is Carol Welch, who joined the business in April 2023.